 The atmosphere uses moist dynamics, but does not represent clouds.
-While cloud responses to 134 land surface properties and their changes can play an important role in determining impacts on 135 surface climate (Cho et al. 2018; Sikma and Vilà-Guerau de Arellano 2019; Laguë et al. 2019; 136 Kim et al. 2020), cloud responses to climate perturbations are also a large source of uncertainty 137 (Stocker et al. 2013; Zelinka et al. 2017).
-Our idealized modeling framework avoids uncertainties associated with cloud responses to climate perturbations, at the cost of not capturing any cloud 139 interaction effects.
-The surface albedo α of both water ($\alpha{ocean} = 0.25$) and land ($\alpha{land} = 0.325$; 140 table 1) is higher than it would be in a model that included clouds, to allow for a more realistic planetary albedo at the top of the atmosphere (Donohoe and Battisti 2011).
-Despite the absence 142 of clouds, the model still produces precipitation (see Vallis et al. 2018, for details).
+While cloud responses to land surface properties and their changes can play an important role in determining impacts on surface climate (Cho et al. 2018; Sikma and Vilà-Guerau de Arellano 2019; Laguë et al. 2019;

+Kim et al. 2020), cloud responses to climate perturbations are also a large source of uncertainty (Stocker et al. 2013; Zelinka et al. 2017).
+Our idealized modeling framework avoids uncertainties associated with cloud responses to climate perturbations, at the cost of not capturing any cloud interaction effects.
+The surface albedo $\alpha$ of both water ( $\alpha{ocean} = 0.25$ ) and land ( $\alpha{land} = 0.325$ ; table 1) is higher than it would be in a model that included clouds, to allow for a more realistic planetary albedo at the top of the atmosphere (Donohoe and Battisti 2011).
+Despite the absence of clouds, the model still produces precipitation (see Vallis et al. 2018, for details).
 Simulations are run using a T42 horizontal resolution (roughly 2.8° latitude by 2.8° longitude) with 40 vertical levels.
-145 properties modified between simulations (table 1).
-In all simulations, there is a seasonal cycle in 148 insolation (obliquity = 23.439 degrees, eccentricity = 0) with a 360 day year; atmospheric CO2 149 concentrations are fixed at 300 ppm. the six continental configurations as "Northland", "ThreeQuarter-151 Land", "NorthWestLand", "ThreePatchLand", "TwoPatchLand", and "Lakeworld", (figure 1).
-152 All configurations except Lakeworld have ocean in the SH.
-In the Northland configuration, the 153 whole NH is land.
-ThreeQuarterLand has land only in the the NH from 90-360° longitude (thus 154 spanning 3/4 of the Northern Hemisphere) and ocean from 0-90° longitude.
-NorthWestLand has land only in the NH from 180-360° longitude.
-ThreePatchLand has the same land area as ThreeQuarterLand, but with three equally-spaced 90° longitude wide continents in the NH, separated by 30° longitude ocean basins.
-TwoPatchLand has two equally-spaced 90° longitude continents, separated by two 90° longitude ocean basins, and the total land area is the same as in NorthWestLand.
-In the Lakeworld configuration, the whole world is land, with no ocean.
-There is also an aquaplanet configuration with no land.

-146 b.
+153 b.
 Experiments